 - kwisatz haderach deserves special mention - not only does it literally translate as 'shortening of the way', which is mentioned as its meaning in Fremen, it is also the name of the miraculous feat of being in several places at once, which is what it means to the Bene Gesserit.

-- The protagonist of The Sword Of Truth series is frequently referred to as, "Fuer grissa ost drauka, the bringer of death."
+- The protagonist of The Sword of Truth series is frequently referred to as, "Fuer grissa ost drauka, the bringer of death."

 - Inheritance Cycle has plenty of dialogue that suggests this in its Language of Magic.

-- In "The Krytos Trap", a book in the X-Wing Series, it is explained to Wedge while he is trying to bargain with Twi'leks that if they pronounce his name Wedgean'tilles it sounds a little like their term for "slayer of stars", but if they pronounce it Wedge'antilles it's something like "so foul it would make a rancor sick" - and if they pronounce his name the human way, Wedge Antilles, they're basically saying that he has no clan and no family, which is highly insulting.
+- In "The Krytos Trap," a book in the X-Wing Series, it is explained to Wedge while he is trying to bargain with Twi'leks that if they pronounce his name Wedgean'tilles it sounds a little like their term for "slayer of stars," but if they pronounce it Wedge'antilles it's something like "so foul it would make a rancor sick" - and if they pronounce his name the human way, Wedge Antilles, they're basically saying that he has no clan and no family, which is highly insulting.
 Basically when trying to deal, they change pronunciation to be more respectful.

 - In The Thrawn Trilogy, Noghri commandos pursue and try to kidnap Leia Organa Solo.
 One of them, while restraining her, has his face pressed into the back of her neck - and suddenly lets go, having recognized her scent, saying Mal'ary'ush.
 Later she goes to talk to him, and he calls her Mal'ary'ush again, then immediately clarifies, saying that she is the daughter and heir of the Lord Darth Vader.
 Later it's clarified further to mean that she is heir to his authority and power.
-Supplemental material reveals that the word actually means "Heir of the Savior".
+Supplemental material reveals that the word actually means "Heir of the Savior."

 - Used in Finnikin of the Rock to make the most obvious Prophecy Twist in history.
 The entire prophecy is translated from the ancient tongue with the exception of a single word.
-Everyone assumes that in this context it means "King", even though they make it painfully clear it can also mean "Warrior".
+Everyone assumes that in this context it means "King," even though they make it painfully clear it can also mean "Warrior."
 Guess which one the prophet meant.

 - Khaled Hosseini uses this a lot in his novels, especially The Kite Runner.
 The main character can't make it through a sentence without defining the Farsi word he was using, even if it's obvious.